Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

 where the initial condition is a space-varying function $q_{0} = q_{0}(x)$.
 We consider a smooth initial condition given by the following Gaussian bell function

 with $L = \SI{500}{\meter}$.
 The final time is set to $T_{f} = \SI{100}{\second}$.
-In all simulations, we select the time step based on the CFL condition $\nu = \frac{a\Delta t}{\Delta x} \approx 1.22$, which is the stability limit found in the previous section, and we compute the space-time error in the $L^{\infty}$ norm.
+In all simulations, we select the time step based on the CFL condition $\nu = \frac{a\Delta t}{\Delta x} \approx 1.22$, which is the stability limit found in the previous section for the scheme in Table~\ref{tab:IMEX_maximized_stability}, and we compute the space-time error in the $L^{\infty}$ norm.
 We focus on the case where we have $a=1$, $\chi=0.05$.
-We want to perform a convergence test, as we know the exact solution.
-We run the simulation up to the final time for a set of meshes with equispaced intervals ranging from $100$ to $500$.
-As one can note, the scheme shows an excellent second-order behavior as expected (Figure \ref{fig:linear_advectionreaction_2}).
+To assess convergence, we exploit the availability of the exact solution.
+Simulations are run up to the final time on a sequence of uniform meshes with 100 to 500 cells.
+The scheme exhibits the expected second-order accuracy (Figure~\ref{fig:linear_advectionreaction_2}).